cherti/remarkable-cli-tooling/README.md

     resync.py pull document1.pdf some_folder/another_document folder_with_documents ...
     resync.py - document1.pdf some_folder/another_document folder_with_documents ...

+To pull all documents (exclude patterns still apply), use

+    resync.py backup

 To pull documents or folders, the full path from the top level has to be provided; entire folders can also be pulled.

 `resync.py` also provides a number of flags to select the destination folder, to skip already existing files or to overwrite them.